 Like many plants, garlic mustard changes form several times over its lifetime.
 A typical garlic mustard plant forms as a seedling in the spring and overwinters as a rosette, a low-growing cluster of leaves typically one to six inches tall.
 The rosette form is easily confused with several native species, and is often hard to find under winter's leaf litter.

-With longer days in March and April, garlic mustard rosettes undergo a change called bolting.
+With longer, warmer days in March and April, garlic mustard rosettes undergo a change called bolting.
 The stems lengthen and leaves go from round to triangular.
 Buds form at the top of the building cluster of leaves.

 After a sufficient number of warm, light days in April or May, the buds atop bolting plants will open into garlic mustard's characteristic four-petaled white flowers.
 The flowering stage of garlic mustard typically lasts three to four weeks.
 Herbicide treatment is most effective during this phase.
 Roots not removed during pulling will likely form a new flowering plant in a few weeks.